dansmyers/ComputerOrganizationAndArchitecture/Notes/02b-Naming-of-Parts.md

 Each byte in the address space has an index, beginning with index 0 and extending to some maximum index that depends on the total number of bytes.
 In an architecture with a 32-bit address space, each program has, conceptually, 2^32 total bytes of memory available and the maximum byte index is 2^32 - 1.

 The memory available to a program is divided into three regions:
-  1. The top of the address space stores the program's code and any static data it uses, like hardcoded strings.
+  1. The top of the address space stores the program's **code** and any static data it uses, such as hardcoded strings.

   2. The second region is called the **heap** and stores dynamically allocated data items that are created and deleted as the program runs.
 In a Java program, this would include objects created with the `new` keyword.
 The heap grows downwards (toward higher memory addresses) as more dynamic data is allocated and shrinks upwards as items are deallocated.